 I imagine every reader will experience their own takeaway from the book.
 The overarching themes in the book are the bonds built between pets and their owners, the amazing spirit that animals possess, and what good things can happen if you never give up and never stop searching for answers.
 And I hope it is helpful to anyone that is in the same situation we were in – with a down dog and no idea where to begin.
 I included a chapter on tips that worked for us and might be helpful to others.

-Did writing this book change your life in any way?
+Has writing this book changed your life in any way?

 What do you hope will come from others reading it?